-In order to get credit in Canada you must have a good credit history.
-Your credit history is a record of how well you pay money back to lenders.
+In order to get credit in Canada, you must have a good credit history.
+Your credit history is a record of how well you pay the money back to lenders.

 This record or your credit is kept on file by at least one of Canada's three major credit reporting agencies.
 The credit reporting agencies give you a credit rating and score based on your financial 'health'.
 They base the credit rating and score on:

 - the amount of credit for which you apply,

 - how often you apply for credit, and

 - whether or not you pay your bills on time.

 Banks and other financial institutions use the information from the credit reporting agencies to decide whether or not to approve a credit or loan you money for which you apply.

 How to Get Credit with No Canadian Credit History

 If you do not have any Canadian credit history, it may be difficult to get credit from a bank.
 When you apply for a loan or credit card, most Canadian banks do not consider if you have a good credit history in your country of origin or if you use credit cards from worldwide companies, like VISA and MasterCard.

 Here are some ideas of how you can get credit and develop your Canadian credit history: